-- The survey does not cover people living in communal establishments (for example, care homes, residential youth offender homes, hostels, and student halls).
+- The survey does not cover people living in communal establishments (e.g. care homes, residential youth offender homes, hostels, and student halls).

 - Although care has been taken to make the questions as accessible as possible, there will still be instances where respondents do not respond accurately, for example because they have not understood the question correctly or for some reason they are not able or do not wish to provide an accurate answer.
 Again, this will affect the accuracy of the estimates produced.

-- Robust analyses for smaller geographical areas and other small subgroups are not possible.
+- The sample size means that robust analyses for smaller geographical areas and other small subgroups are not always possible.